-#1893 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization

-Description: The measure estimates a hospital-level 30-day risk-standardized mortality rate (RSMR), defined as death from any cause within 30 days after the index admission date, for patients discharged from the hospital with either a principal discharge diagnosis of COPD or a principal discharge diagnosis of respiratory failure with a secondary discharge diagnosis of acute exacerbation of COPD.
-CMS annually reports the measure for patients who are 65 years or older and enrolled in fee-for-service (FFS)

-Medicare and hospitalized in non-federal hospitals or are patients hospitalized in Veterans Health Administration (VA) facilities.
+#1893 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization Measure Worksheet Specifications Description: The measure estimates a hospital-level 30-day risk-standardized mortality rate (RSMR), defined as death from any cause within 30 days after the index admission date, for patients discharged from the hospital with either a principal discharge diagnosis of COPD or a principal discharge diagnosis of respiratory failure with a secondary discharge diagnosis of acute exacerbation of COPD.
+CMS annually reports the measure for patients who are 65 years or older and enrolled in fee-for-service (FFS) Medicare and hospitalized in nonfederal hospitals or are patients hospitalized in Veterans Health Administration (VHA) facilities.
 Numerator Statement: The outcome for this measure is 30-day all-cause mortality.
 We define mortality as death from any cause within 30 days from the date of admission for patients hospitalized with either a principal diagnosis of COPD or a principal diagnosis of respiratory failure with a secondary diagnosis of acute exacerbation of COPD.
 Denominator Statement: This claims-based measure is used for a cohort of patients aged 65 years or older.
 The cohort includes admissions for patients aged 65 years and older discharged from the hospital with a principal discharge diagnosis of COPD and with a complete claims history for the 12 months prior to admission.
-The measure is publicly reported by CMS for those patients 65 years and older who are Medicare FFS or VA beneficiaries admitted to non-federal or VA hospitals, respectively.
+The measure is publicly reported by CMS for those patients 65 years and older who are Medicare FFS or VHA beneficiaries admitted to nonfederal or VHA hospitals, respectively.
+Additional details are provided in S.7 Denominator Details.

-Exclusions: The mortality measures exclude index admissions for patients in the following categories:

-- 1. With inconsistent or unknown vital status or other unreliable demographic (age and gender) data - 2.
-Enrolled in the Medicare hospice program or used VA hospice services any time in the 12 months prior to the index admission, including the first day of the index admission - 3.
-Discharged against medical advice (AMA)

-For patients with more than one admission for a given condition in a given year, only one index admission for that condition is randomly selected for inclusion in the cohort for each year.

-Adjustment/Stratification: Statistical risk model with 41 risk factors

-Level of Analysis: Facility

-Setting of Care: Inpatient/Hospital

-Type of Measure: Outcome

-Data Source: Claims, Enrollment Data, Other

-Measure Steward: Centers for Medicare & Medicaid Services

-1. Importance to Measure and Report: The measure meets the Importance criteria.
+Exclusions: The mortality measures exclude index admissions for patients in the following categories: - 1.
+With inconsistent or unknown vital status or other unreliable demographic (age and gender) data - 2.
+Enrolled in the Medicare hospice program or used VHA hospice services any time in the 12 months prior to the index admission, including the first day of the index admission - 3.
+Discharged against medical advice (AMA) For patients with more than one admission for a given condition in a given year, only one index admission for that condition is randomly selected for inclusion in the cohort for each year.
+Adjustment/Stratification: Statistical risk model with 41 risk factors Level of Analysis: Facility Setting of Care: Inpatient/Hospital Type of Measure: Outcome Data Source: Claims, Enrollment Data, Other Measure Steward: Centers for Medicare & Medicaid Services STANDING COMMITTEE MEETING: February 10, 2021 1.
+Importance to Measure and Report: The measure meets the Importance criteria.
+(1a.
+Evidence, 1b.
+Performance Gap) 1a.

-1a.
 Evidence: Total Votes-23; Pass-23; No Pass-0; 1b.
-Performance Gap: Total Votes-22; H-11; M-11; L-0; I-0
+Performance Gap: Total Votes-22; H-11; M-11; L-0; I-0 Rationale: Rationale: